Love That Spice-Amplify Your Mealtime!

 So once again, and I can’t stress this enough, if you’re new to cooking, especially with spices and herbs, start small.
 Baby steps, this is one time when more if not better!
 Please don’t try to add 10 different spices to a dish and expect it to be magical.
 It won’t be, and you’ll probably throw it away.
 It just won’t taste good.

 Start with adding one herb along with salt and pepper to a sauce or sprinkled on vegetables you are going to roast.
-Sprinkle some rosemary or cumin on a pork chip along with salt and pepper.
+Sprinkle some rosemary or cumin on a steamed potato along with a little salt and pepper.
+Add a bit of vegetable broth for moistness.
 Broil or grill, see how you like it.
 Rosemary lends an Italian flavor, and cumin leans toward Mexican, or Latin cuisine.
 Once you know your spice profile, you can create a meal around that flavor and cuisine.

 If you’re new to cooking with herbs and spices, start with just a pinch to figure out which ingredients and flavor combinations you like.